Egon Schiele: Nazi-looted art

 Egon Schiele had among his admirers many Jewish art collectors whose collections were looted under the Nazis: in Germany from 1933, in Austria from the Anschluss of 1938, and in France from the German occupation of 1940.
-As a result numerous restitution cases in the 21st century involve artworks by Schiele.
-Egon Schiele’s Dead City, “Woman in Black Pinafore” (1911) and “Woman Hiding Her Face” (1912) were owned by Jewish cabaret artist and film star Fritz Grünbaum before the Nazis deported him to the Dachau concentration camp.
+As a result, numerous restitution cases in the 21st century involve artworks by Schiele.
+Egon Schiele's Dead City, "Woman in Black Pinafore" (1911) and "Woman Hiding Her Face" (1912) were owned by Jewish cabaret artist and film star Fritz Grünbaum before the Nazis deported him to the Dachau concentration camp.
 Krumau (1916) was owned by Daisy Hellmann until it was seized by Nazis in 1942.
 She first made a restitution claim in 1948 but her heirs were not able to recover the Schiele until 2002: Austria's Nazi looting organization, the Vugesta, had auctioned Krumau at the Dorotheum in Vienna on 24–27 February 1942, where the Sanct Lucas gallery bought it on behalf of Wolfgang Gurlitt.
 In 1953, the City of Linz acquired it for the Neue Galerie in Linz.
-The 1917 painting by Egon Schiele, Portrait of the Artist’s Wife was owned by Karl Mayländer, a Jewish businessman in Vienna who was killed in Auschwitz.
-Robert “Robin” Owen Lehman, the son of Robert Lehman, bought Portrait of the Artist’s Wife (1917) in 1964 from Marlborough Gallery in London.
+The 1917 painting by Egon Schiele, Portrait of the Artist's Wife was owned by Karl Mayländer, a Jewish businessman in Vienna who was murdered in Auschwitz.
+Robin Lehman, the son of Robert Lehman, bought Portrait of the Artist's Wife (1917) in 1964 from Marlborough Gallery in London.
 Four Trees / Autumn Allée was owned by Josef Morgenstern who was arrested and deported to Auschwitz, where he was murdered.